 The overall theme of this course is the human body, its organization, and its physiology.
 This course is designed as a further study of biology and biochemistry for those students wishing to expand their biological experience and who are possibly considering a pre-medical course of study in college.
 Beginning with a re-introduction to the body, a navigation of the basic biochemistry of cells and tissues is undertaken to lay a foundation for studying the various systems of the body individually.
-Systems to be studied include the respiratory, urinary, digestion, immune and endocrine.
+Systems to be studied include the integumentary, musculoskeletal, nervous (including special senses), and cardiovascular.
 This is a laboratory course with experiments and experiences using students themselves as laboratories in addition to dissection opportunities.

-Principles of Geology (s)
+Marine Biology (s)